check-spelling/zephyr/doc/contribute/guidelines.rst

 * "All checks have failed"

-In case of failure you can click on the "Details" link presented below the failure message in order to navigate to ``Github Actions`` and inspect the results.
+In case of failure you can click on the "Details" link presented below the failure message in order to navigate to ``GitHub Actions`` and inspect the results.
-Once you click on the link you will be taken to the ``Github actions`` summary results page where a table with all the different builds will be shown.
+Once you click on the link you will be taken to the ``GitHub actions`` summary results page where a table with all the different builds will be shown.
 To see what build or test failed click on the row that contains the failed (i.e. non-green) build.